vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

 </tabpanel>
 </tabs>

-## 3. Update addon version
+## {heading(3.
+Update add-on version)[id=3_update_addon_version]}

-1. [Uninstall the current version of the addon](../../service-management/addons/manage-addons#removing_an_addon) using VK Cloud interfaces.
+1. [Uninstall the current version of the add-on](../../service-management/addons/manage-addons#removing_addon) using VK Cloud interfaces.
-1. [Install](../../service-management/addons/advanced-installation/install-advanced-monitoring) the Kube Prometheus Stack addon version `54.2.2` in the cluster.
+1. [Install](../../service-management/addons/advanced-installation/install-advanced-monitoring) the Kube Prometheus Stack add-on version `54.2.2` in the cluster.

    Perform **standard installation** as follows:

-   1. Set the same application and namespace names that have been used when installing the previous version of the addon.
+   1. Set the same application and namespace names that have been used when installing the previous version of the add-on.

-   1. Review the previous version of the addon configuration code, [obtained earlier](#1_get_information_you_need_to_update_your_addon).
-Find code fragments that are responsible for setting up the storage for the following addon components:
+   1. Review the previous version of the add-on configuration code, [obtained earlier](#1_get_information_you_need_to_update_your_addon).
+Find code fragments that are responsible for setting up the storage for the following add-on components:

       <tabs>
       <tablist>